 Be careful when cutting the nail and recognize where the quick is on your dog.
 This area is sensitive and you don’t want to cut into it and cause bleeding and pain to your dog.
 If your dog has white translucent nails, it is quite easy to spot the quick (the pinkish part).
 However, some of the dogs have darker nails.

 >>> Read more: Top 10 Best Dog Bath Tub For Home

 In such cases, don’t cut too far down all at once; clip off small portions of the nail until the nails are no longer tapping on the floor.
 You will have to clip carefully and observe the nail.
 If the nail feels spongy while you try to clip it, you need to stop the cutting or you could injure your dog.
 The whole idea is to go slowly and don’t rush it especially if it’s your first time grooming your pet’s nails with dog nail clippers or with the grinder.

-How To Properly Groom A Dog and Dog Nails
+How To Properly Groom and Nail Clipper For Dogs

 Professional dog groomers have undergone dog grooming training to take special care when they groom a dog, especially when it comes to clipping.
 The trimmers must securely go over the nails’ diameter and not cut at an angle.
 If you plan on doing this part of the dog grooming task at home, you need to know where you must cut and how deep into the nail to clip.

 To do this, you’ll need to find the quick and avoid cutting into it.
 Beginning at the base is a vein that runs halfway up the nail, also known as the ‘quick’.
 In that vein are lots of nerve endings and blood vessels.
 Cut into the quick and the nail is going to start bleeding and your dog will feel pain.
 If you notice your dog is hurting, stop for the moment and comfort your canine friend.